AdobeDocs/commerce-frontend-core/src/pages/ui-components/sizes.md

 ---
-group: ui-components-guide
-title: Sizes component
+title: Sizes component | Commerce Frontend Development
+decsription:
 ---

+# Sizes component

 The Sizes component defines the maximum number of displayed records in a table (grid).